Serverless or Containers? Here’s What You Need to Consider

 Legacy Hybrid/On-Prem Apps:

 The last ten years have shown the world the complexity with lift and shift, and the high costs associated with such a cloud strategy.
 Instead, we’ve seen the rise of Hybrid applications that run on multiple different clouds and may work with the existing on-premise solution providing some functionality.
 Serverless can provide a faster path to the cloud; however, only if the time to architect the solution correctly has been applied.
-Legacy applications that perform on-demand quick checks and tasks can easily be ported towards a serverless solution, thus reducing the complexity of managing a larger, more complicated code base and physical footprint – and a number of these legacy mainframe tasks have already been ported successfully into serverless apps.
+Legacy applications that perform on-demand quick checks and tasks can easily be ported towards a serverless architecture solution, thus reducing the complexity of managing a larger, more complicated code base and physical footprint – and a number of these legacy mainframe tasks have already been ported successfully into serverless apps.

 Containers offer a more straightforward fashion to migrating your legacy technologies, with far less architectural or vendor dependence.
 The single biggest long-term hurdle for serverless growth is the vendor lock-in to one of the big 3 (Amazon, Microsoft & Google), as the technologies are not yet truly portable.
 Contrast that with Kubernetes running on top of various clouds to reduce the need to use a particular cloud vendor and adoption by companies like Cisco and IBM as part of their overall cloud strategy.
 By contrast, the serverless approach is largely platform dependent, and thus being pushed heavily by the incumbent IaaS providers as a means to keep you on their platform.